Closed-form approximations in multi-asset market making: A quadratic approximation of the value function and its applications

 where $\tilde{\delta}^{i,b*}_\xi$ and $\tilde{\delta}^{i,a*}_\xi$ are given in Theorems \ref{optquotes} and \ref{optquotesbis} for $\xi = \gamma$ and $\xi = 0$ respectively (depending on whether one considers Model A or Model B).\\

 The asymptotic regime exhibited in the above paragraphs can then serve to obtain the following simple closed-form approximations:

+It is interesting to notice here that the closed-form approximation of the optimal bid and ask quotes for asset~$i$ depend on the current value of the inventory through the term $q_{t-}^\intercal \Gamma e^i$.
+Since $\Gamma \in S_d^+$ and the functions $\tilde{\delta}^{i,b*}_\xi$ and $\tilde{\delta}^{i,a*}_\xi$ are monotone, we have that, all else equal, the quotes for asset $i$ depend monotonically on the inventory in asset $i$ (the bid and ask prices decrease (resp. increase) when the inventory is positive (resp. negative)).
+The dependence on the inventory in other assets is more subtle as it is linked to the matrix $\Gamma=D_+^{-\frac 1 2}(D_+^{\frac 12}\Sigma D_+^{\frac 12})^{\frac 12} D_+^{-\frac 1 2}$ which models the complex interplay between price risk and liquidity risk.
+Also, as already noted in \cite{gueant2013dealing} the influence of the risk aversion parameter $\gamma$ is ambiguous and depends on the value of inventories. \\

-In the case of symmetric intensities, i.e. when $\Lambda^{i,b} = \Lambda^{i,a}$ for all $i \in \{1, \ldots, d\}$, the Hamiltonian functions $H^{i,b}$ and $H^{i,a}$ given in Eqs. \eqref{eq:Hb} and \eqref{eq:Ha} are identical and thus it is natural to set $\check{H}^{i,b} = \check{H}^{i,a}$ for all $i \in \{1, \ldots, d\}$.
+In the case of symmetric intensities, i.e. when $\Lambda^{i,b} = \Lambda^{i,a}$ for all $i \in \{1, \ldots, d\}$, the Hamiltonian functions $H_\xi^{i,b}$ and $H_xi^{i,a}$ given in Eqs. \eqref{eq:Hb} and \eqref{eq:Ha} are identical and thus it is natural to set $\check{H}^{i,b} = \check{H}^{i,a}$ for all $i \in \{1, \ldots, d\}$.
 In that case, \eqref{asymptb} and \eqref{asympta} simplify into

-All these approximations of the optimal quotes can be used directly or as a starting point in iterative methods designed to compute the optimal quotes (policy iteration algorithms, actor-critic algorithms, etc.).\\
+All these approximations of the optimal quotes can be used directly or as starting points in iterative methods designed to compute the optimal quotes (policy iteration algorithm, actor-critic algorithms, etc.).\\